tiggreen/personal-finance-notes/README.md

-# personal-finance-notes
+## Notes on personal finance that I've learned from my friends and different books.

-A quick notes on personal finance that I've learned from my friends and different books.
+Here is the [list of books](https://booknshelf.com/topics/investing) I recommend to read.

 ### Emergency Fund